 Renewals receive a 20% discount.
 This renewal discount is available whether or not there are changes to the Declare label.

 The annual fee to renew a label license is:

-Example: If a manufacturer purchases 10 Declare labels, the first 9 labels will be priced at 1,000 USD/label, and the 10th will be priced at 750 USD.
-The total will amount to 9,750 USD.
-When the manufacturer renews the labels the following year, if the manufacturer still possesses between 10 and 25 labels, the subsequent renewal fee for each label will be 600 USD/label, or a total of 6,000 USD (for the example of 10 labels renewed).
+As an example, if you choose to purchase 10 Declare labels, the first 9 labels will be priced at $1,100 USD/label, and the 10th will be priced at $900 USD.
+The total will amount to $10,800 USD.
+When you renew the subsequent year, if you still possess 10 active labels, the subsequent renewal fee for each label will be $750 USD/label, or a total of $7,500 USD.

 Declaration Status and LBC Compliance Changes in 2.0

 How has “Declaration Status” changed in Declare 2.0?

 A product’s Declaration Status is now solely tied to ingredient transparency and Red List compliance.
 Compliance with other applicable imperatives, including Healthy Interior Performance and Responsible Sourcing, are each referenced separately on the label.